Michal-Szymak/Forex-App/README.md

 Application also calculates VOLATILITY for specified period of time (which is a difference between highest and lowest value).
 Currently it is assumed that data loaded from file contains EUR-USD exchange rate data.

-*Even though bootcamp finished, application is still being developed*
+*Even though bootcamp has finished, application is still being developed*

 ## Technologies
 Project is created with: